USCRPL/mbed-benchtest/README.md

         - The RTXOff scheduler switches to B
         - B calls printf(), which then attempts to lock the mutex that A is holding.
         - The RTXOff scheduler will keep preempting B on schedule, but the underlying OS will never allow B to continue without the mutex that A is holding.
 However, the scheduler will never transfer to control to A while B (which has higher priority) is running.
+- To emulate the behavior of the target most closely, RTXOff will never shut down on its own, even if all the threads you create have exited (since the idle thread is still running).
+However, this causes problems when trying to e.g. run Valgrind on your programs.
+The easiest solution is to have one of the RTX threads call exit() at some point, which will close the process.
+There will be a few memory blocks that show as leaked inside RTXOff but these are expected, they're for storing thread data for running threads.